johnnyhuy/red-alert-2-board-game/README.md

 #### Eclipse

-Make sure you do not have any other board game copies on your system.
+Make sure you do not have any other gameBoard game copies on your system.

 - Pull the project from **GitHub desktop**
 - Import an existing **Maven** project `Maven > Existing Maven Projects`